Arcanorum/rogueworld/DEPLOYMENT.md

 When deploying/updating there are a plethora of NPM related issues that can be very annoying to deal with.

 A common solution to many of the problems that I have encountered with scripts not running or ENOENT type errors is simply to start the packages from a blank slate.
+In the project root, run:

-npm cache clean --force
+`npm cache clean --force`

 `rm -rf node_modules`